rustigano/node-websocket-chatserver/README.md

 npm start
 ```

-Or, for hot reload during development:
+Or, for hot-reload during development:
 ```
 npm run dev
 ```

-To use hot-reload using [nodemon](https://nodemon.io/) has to be installed:
+To use hot-reload [nodemon](https://nodemon.io/) has to be installed:
 To install nodemon globally:
 ```
 npm install -g nodemon